 CineBench

-In the CineBench R15 test, the i5-11300H scored 210 in single-core and runs 985 in the multi-core test
+In the CineBench R15 test, the i5-11300H scored 210 in the single-core test and 985 in the multi-core test.

-In the CineBench R20 test, the single-core score is 525 and the multi-core score is 1645.
+In the CineBench R20 test, the single-core score is 525, and the multi-core score is 1645.

 Asus Vivobook Pro 14 OLED Cinebench